aforward9600/pokemonpalette/README.md

   - Though difficult for a select few, each pkmn can be obtained multiple times
   - The uniquness between red & blue is still preserved in encounter rarity
 - Minor quality-of-life improvements
+  - When a pkmn is caught and fills the box, a reminder is printed that the box is full
   - Move relearner and deleter
-  - Nearly all trainers can be rematched just by talking to them
+  - Nearly all trainers can be rematched just by talking to them a 2nd time after their most recent defeat
+  - Due to on-demand rematches, you could do a pseudo-"new game+" by boxing your pkmn and rematching everyone in order
   - CUT not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub)
   - Stone evolutions regain some level-up moves
   - Yellow-version move lists have been integrated
   - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts
   - After the elite-4, a new vendor opens up in celadon allowing the purchase of normally unique items
   - Added some special trainer battles as fun little easter eggs
+  - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+  - Trapping moves now have reduced priority and they end (using up the turn) if the target switches
+    - Prevents PP underflow glitch
+	- A necessary change with the trainer improvements
+	- Prevents merciless abuse of wrap by ekans trainers that caused unwinnable battles without level-grinding
 - Compatible with Pokemon Stadium
 - Might be possible to use a save from vanilla USA red/blue with this rom hack (save in RED's house before transferring over)